Henry Burris: Playoffs

+Grey Cup

 Broadcast career

-On February 21, 2017, Burris begin his broadcasting career and joined CTV Morning Live Ottawa as one of the show's hosts.
+On February 21, 2017, Burris began his broadcasting career and joined CTV Morning Live Ottawa as one of the show's hosts.
 After two years, Burris announced he would be leaving CTV Morning Live Ottawa, but would continue to be heard on TSN Radio's TSN 1200.
 Burris was a football analyst at TSN and a panel member on the network's CFL on TSN broadcasts.

 Coaching career

 Chicago Bears

 Burris joined the coaching staff of the Chicago Bears for the team's 2020 training camp as part of the Bill Walsh diversity coaching fellowship.
 Burris remained with the team for the duration of the 2020 season as a seasonal coaching assistant.
 He was promoted to a full-time position as offensive quality control coach on January 25, 2021.

 BC Lions

-On March 15, 2022 Burris joined the BC Lions as an offensive consultant.
+On March 15, 2022, Burris joined the BC Lions as an offensive consultant.
 After only 10 days on the job it was announced that Burris was leaving the Lions to pursue an NFL opportunity.